 If you are a frequent traveller, then you know about the hassles of having to make transactions in a foreign currency and the fees that come with it.
 These include exchange rates that change on a whim and the standard 2.5% or so in foreign conversion fees that apply.

-While there are a few credit cards that do not charge foreign transaction fees in Canada, they are not many, and they often charge hefty annual fees.
+While a few credit cards do not charge foreign transaction fees in Canada, they are not many and often charge hefty annual fees.

 This CIBC AC Conversion Card review covers how it works, its benefits, downsides, and alternatives like KOHO Premium.